Kaylaesmith1/activities-backend-api/README.md

 - As the developer I can link the GitHub repository to the Heroku app so that I can deploy my repository to the Heroku platform through a live site.

 ### EPIC | Profiles
-As the developer, I can create a Profiles model so that users can their own and others' profiles.
+As the developer, I can create a Profiles model so that users can view their own and others' profiles.

 #### User Stories
 - As the developer, I can create a register / login feature so users and create an account and login.
 - As the developer, I can display the user's name so that they see they've successfully logged-into their account.
 - As a developer/superuser I can view all profiles and their details so that I can see what has been created.
-- As a developer/superuser I can edit a profile when I am logged-in so that the information in the API is updated.
+- As a developer/superuser I can edit any profile when I am logged-in so that the information in the API is updated.
 - As the developer, I can display a log out feature so users can logout of their account.

 ### EPIC | Comments